fmbot-discord/docs/docs/importing.md

 At the moment we only support Spotify and Apple Music.

 - YouTube music exports are unfortunately too inconsistent in their artist and track names, so support will not be added.
-- Stats.fm has no easy way for users to export their data.
-If you succeed in getting your data from them, open a thread on [our server](discord.gg/fmbot) and we will see if we can help.
 - Listenbrainz export support is planned and will be added in the future.

 Want a different platform to be supported?
 Open a help thread in [our server](discord.gg/fmbot).
 It helps if you have a data export ready for the developers, so that way they can test a possible integration.